kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Test

 - Double check that we are not looking at only running pods but rather all pods assigned to a node (allocated)
-- Check that the scheduler runs the plan correctly.
 - Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)
-- Large scale test
 - Test that it works across workload type

 ## Write